SuperBearAdventure/shicka/readme.md

 - `?mission <mission>` gives the schedule of at least the next two occurences of the given mission

+- `?outfit` gives the schedule of the next six sets of outfits in the shop

+- `?outfit <outfit>` gives the schedule of at least the next two occurrences of the given outfit in the shop

 - `?raw <type> <identifier>` gives the datum of the given type with the given identifier

 - `?roadmap` gives the link to the todo list of the game on `trello.com`

-- `?shop` gives the schedule of the next six sets of items in the shop

-- `?shop <item>` gives the schedule of at least the next two occurrences of the given item in the shop

 - `?speedrun` gives the link to the game on `speedrun.com`